decryptedchaos/arcanas/README.md

 **Arcanas** is a powerful, modern, and lightning-fast NAS management system designed for the enthusiast.
 Built with a robust Go backend and a sleek SvelteKit frontend, it delivers a premium experience for managing your storage empire.

+#### BE ADVISED, THIS IS UNDER HEAVY DEVELOPMENT, WE WOULD WELCOME ANY FIXES YOU WANT TO CONTRIBUTE

 <img width="1920" height="904" alt="Image" src="https://github.com/user-attachments/assets/45520c7e-b3c3-4563-913a-d606729c6057" />

 ## ✨ Features